Jamaal Robateau

 COLLEGE

-Played one season at North Idaho College in Coeur D’Alene, Idaho.
-There, he led the team in scoring at 15.4 points per game and averaged 3.1 rebounds and 1.7 steals per game.
-Helped North Idaho to a 23-6 overall record and a berth in the NJCAA Region 18 Championship game.
-Roberteau scored a game-high 26 points with four three-pointers in the Region 18 Championship.
-At the end of the season he would transfer to Gardener-Webb University.
+Robateau spent one season at North Idaho College, where he led the Cardinals in scoring at 15.4 points per game while also averaging 3.1 rebounds and 1.7 steals, helping the team to a 23–6 overall record and a berth in the NJCAA Region 18 Championship game.

 HAVE MORE INFORMATION ON THIS PLAYER?